micro/micro/README.md

 - **Library:** A Go library which makes it drop dead simple to write your services without having to piece together lines and lines of boilerplate.
 Auto configured and initialised by default, just import and get started quickly.

+- **Plugins:** Micro is runtime and infrastructure agnostic.
+Each underlying building block service uses the Go Micro standard library to provide a pluggable foundation.
+We make it simple to use by pre-initialising of local use and the cloud.

 ## Install

 Install from source